crandylb/simcomp/README.txt

 LICENSE

-The GNU general public license applies to all files written by me.
+The GNU general public license applies to all files written by me except simtst.txt and simtst.out.

 What's Next